Italian National Parks I

 Parco Nazionale del Circeo

-Created in 1934, in the Lazio region, the Circeo is well known as a park rich in biodiversity, but also conveniently located.
-75 miles south of Rome, this marvelous seaside location is extraordinary for its simplicity and richness.
+Created in 1934, in the Lazio region, the Circeo is well known for its biodiversity and for its convenient location.
+75 miles south of Rome, this marvelous seaside area is extraordinary for its simplicity and richness.
 Legend says that it was the home of Circe, the mythical witch who enchanted Ulysses in The Odyssey.
-The national park of Circeo takes its name from Mount Circeo, a long and almost flat mountain that resembles a sleeping woman, said to be the actual body of Circe who died and grew into the mountain.
+The national park of Circeo takes its name from Mount Circeo, a long and almost flat mountain that resembles a sleeping woman, said to be the actual body of Circe who died and grew into a mountain.
 The shape is also bizarre because it is a stand-alone promontory of 541 meters in the middle of a very flat area; another details which promotes the story of Circe.

 Legendary tales aside, the park extends from Anzio (the famous city used by the allies during World War II) to Terracina, a small town of immense historical value and home of the Temple of Jupiter.
 The forest makes up one portion of the park, 3,300 hectares, the largest non-mountainous forest in the country.
 An interesting discovery was made in 1939 when in the local cave of Guattari the skull of a Neanderthal man was found, revealing that this site and other nearby caves were dwellings for the Neanderthals.
 It is also worth mentioning the sand dunes, known as the Dunes of Sabaudia.
 Right across from Terracina we can spot the Pontine Islands and among them Zannone, which was annexed to the park in 1979.
 It is very worthwhile to take the ferry from Terracina and then rent a boat and sail to these islands.